Help us prevent housing fraud by reporting it

 The maximum penalty for a person found guilty of this type of offence is ten years imprisonment.

 People who sub-let their properties can have court orders for costs and recovery of the proceeds of their crime awarded against them, even without being prosecuted.

 What can you do to help?

-• You might know somebody who has given false information on their housing application
+- do you know somebody who has given false information on their housing application?

-• you might suspect someone of housing fraud because you have seen them collect rent from your neighbours
+- do you suspect someone of housing fraud because you have seen them collect rent from your neighbours?

-• you might be suspicious because the tenants of a property keep changing
+- are you suspicious because the tenants of a property keep changing?

-• you might see a house that is standing empty for long periods and not being used by the tenant.
+- have you seen a house that is standing empty for long periods and not being used by the tenant?

-If you suspect someone is committing housing fraud, please let us know.
+If you suspect someone is committing housing fraud, please let us know straightaway.